About Bari

 What to wear in Bari in August?
 Lightweight, breathable fabrics during the day and a layer for cooler evenings ensure comfort and style.
 In general, it's advisable to pack light, breathable clothing, as well as hats, sunglasses and high-SPF sunscreen.

-• Currency & banks
+Currency & banks - Electricity

 The Italian currency is the euro (€).
 There are numerous automatic 24-hour service cash dispensers in the city.
 Exchange counter can be found at the airport.
 Major credit cards are widely accepted in hotels, restaurants, and stores.